 Hello.
 I’m Tim.

-I’m working as technology consultant for Senacor Technologies; currently, I’m deployed as a business analyst and data scientist at a large bank in Germany.
+I’m working as senior technology consultant for Senacor Technologies; currently, I’m deployed as a business analyst and data scientist at a large bank in Germany.

 I gained a PhD in physics from Heidelberg University in 2018 for my work on the effect of intrinsic galaxy alignments on surveys of cosmic weak gravitational lensing.
 I was fellow of the physics graduate schools HGSFP and IMPRS and was working at Astronomisches Recheninstitut, which is part of the Centre for Astronomy at Heidelberg University.
 After finishing my PhD, I worked as a junior editor at “spektrum.de“, “Spektrum der Wissenschaft”, as well as “Sterne und Weltraum“.